amazon-archives/sagemaker-containers/TRAINING_IN_DETAIL.rst

 characteristics, filesystem locations, environment variables and configuration settings.
 It is a read-only snapshot of the container environment during training and it doesn't contain any form of state.
-Both framework containers and user scripts can use this class.
-Example on how a script can use training environment:
+Example on how a script can use TrainingEnv:

 .. code:: python